AD SPACE HERE

 SHARE

-The Pacific Northwest Mass Timber Tech Hub, which aims “to use advanced material science to develop low-carbon housing solutions,” has been left out of more than $500m in federal funding handed out by the Biden administration.
+The Pacific Northwest Mass Timber Tech Hub, which aims “to use advanced material science to develop low-carbon housing solutions,” has been left out of the latest round of $500m federal funding handed out by the Biden administration.

-That is according to Oregon local media, which reports that the Hub, run by Oregon State University, named among 31 finalists, ultimately lost out on receiving up to $70m in funding.
+That is according to Oregon local media, which reports that the Hub, run by Oregon State University ultimately lost out on receiving up to $70m in funding.

 An initiative of the TallWood Design Insitute, the hub was looking to build on a $41 million commitment in 2022 to expand the use of mass timber in housing as part of the Oregon Mass Timber Coalition.
 That saw the Port of Portland explore turning Terminal 2 at the PDX Airport, which is due to open next month, into a manufacturing hub for mass timber construction.